jitterted/yacht-tdd/README.md

 [X] Forgot these scoring categories:
      * Choice score = sum of dice
      * Yacht (5-of-a-kind) score = 50

-[X] Rename the lastRollAssigned variable as it no longer seems to make sense in the context of
-    the roll-result page, also see YachtControllerRuleTest.newGameDoesNotRollDiceSoNoRollToAssign
+[X] Rename the lastRollAssigned variable as it no longer seems to make sense in the context of the roll-result page, also see YachtControllerRuleTest.newGameDoesNotRollDiceSoNoRollToAssign

 [X] Rule: a category can only be used (have a dice roll assigned to it) once per round

 [X] Need to reflect this constraint in the user interface

 ## Next Time

+[ ] BUG: Should not be able to assign a roll to a category once it's already been assigned.

 [ ] Refactor to consolidate the 3 places we have to modify code in order to add a scoring category

-[ ] Think about naming of ScoreCategory (the enum) vs. ScoredCategory (with a "d") as they're
+[ ] Think about naming of ScoreCategory (the enum) vs. ScoredCategory (with a "d") as they're easily confused.
-    easily confused.

 [ ] Refactoring: Instead of dieToCountMap() returning a Map, transform to list of object that has .dieValue() and .count() to provide more meaning than .getKey() and .getValue(), which comes from the EntrySet that we're currently getting off of the Map.

 [ ] Rule: Can't re-roll after assigned to category before new roll

 [X] Implement UI constraint for this rule

 [ ] Pre-check the dice that were held from previous roll?
 Or pre-check all dice?